AmirJamshidiBandari/MIPS32_Summary/Verification_Example/FORWARDING_EXAMPLE.md

 Forward the writeback value directly into the decode-stage register outputs
 ```

-Forwarding was the better solution because it avoids adding unnecessary stalls.
+Forwarding was the better solution because it avoids adding unnecessary stalls, and it makes the design less complicated.

 The fix was added inside the register file read logic.
-If the writeback stage is writing to the same register that the decode stage is reading, the register file output uses the writeback value directly instead of the old stored register value.
+If the writeback stage is writing to the same register that the decode stage is reading, the register file output must use the writeback value directly instead of the old stored register value.

 ### Before the Fix